gbernal/paperdreams_min/README.md

 # Paper Dreams Demo Repo for shareable code

-The files in this repo should allow you install a working demo for the paper dreams project
+The files in this repo should allow you to install a working demo for the paper dreams project.
 ## Getting Started

-It is highly advised to create a conda environment to run this project successfully
+It is highly advised to create a conda environment to run this project successfully.
 ### Prerequisites

 Run the following commands